The Senate passed legislation Friday to spare doctors a 21 percent cut in Medicare payments — but the last-ditch effort did not come in time.

 The larger package included jobless benefits for the long-term unemployed, aid to cash-strapped states and the extension of dozens of popular tax breaks for businesses and individuals that expired at the end last year.
 The package failed to generate enough votes Thursday evening to end a Republican filibuster.

-Vice President Joe Biden, speaking before the Senate acted, blamed Republicans for being unwilling go along with a permanent fix to the doctor cuts — which would cost tens of billions more.
-He said the underlying physician payment formula is unworkable, and should be repealed.
+Vice President Joe Biden, speaking before the Senate acted, blamed Republicans for being unwilling go along with a permanent fix — which would cost tens of billions more.
+He said the underlying payment formula that requires the cuts is unworkable, and should be repealed.

 "The failure to deal with this problem adds to the anxiety of seniors...and complicates the planning for medical practice," Biden said.
 "It's just not fair to keep this anxiety level constantly in play here."